replit/upm/README.md

       install          Install packages from the lockfile
-      list             List packages from the specfile (or lockfile) guess            Guess what packages are needed by your project show-package-dir Print the directory where packages are installed help             Help about any command
+      list             List packages from the specfile (or lockfile) guess            Guess what packages are needed by your project show-specfile    Print the filename of the specfile show-lockfile    Print the filename of the lockfile show-package-dir Print the directory where packages are installed help             Help about any command